 - carry (v.)

-- early 14c., from Anglo-French carier "to transport in a vehicle" or Old North French carrier "to cart, carry" (Modern French charrier), from Gallo-Romance *carrizare, from Late Latin carricare, from Latin carrum (see car).
+- early 14c., from Anglo-French carier "to transport in a vehicle" or Old North French carrier "to cart, carry" (Modern French charrier), from Gallo-Roman *carrizare, from Late Latin carricare, from Latin carrum (see car).

 Meaning "take by force" is from 1580s.
 Sense of "gain victory in an election" is from 1610s.
 Of sound, "to be heard at a distance" by 1896.
 Carrying capacity is attested from 1836.
 Carry on "continue to advance" is from 1640s; carryings-on "questionable doings" is from 1660s.
 Carry-castle (1590s) was an old descriptive term for an elephant.